 Think about spreading out your withdrawals.
 If you do so over the 4 years of college, you'll be less likely to withdraw more than your yearly qualified expenses.

 And, if you can, keep making contributions.
-Even if the money won't be in the account a long time, you'll pay less income tax.
+Even if the money won't be in the account a long time, you'll pay less income tax if the proceeds are used for qualified expenses.
 You also won't miss out if your state offers a tax deduction or credit.

 Don't wait too long